signalfx/integrations/collectd-spark/README.md

 ### DESCRIPTION

 This is the SignalFx Apache Spark plugin.
-Note we currently only support cluster modes Standalone, Mesos, and Yarn.
+Note we currently only support cluster modes Standalone, Mesos, and Hadoop Yarn.
 Follow these instructions to install the Apache Spark plugin for collectd.

 The <a target="_blank" href="https://github.com/signalfx/collectd-spark">spark-collectd</a> plugin collects metrics from Spark cluster and instances hitting endpoints specified in Spark's Monitoring and Instrumentation documentation under `REST API` and `Metrics`: <a target="_blank" href="https://spark.apache.org/docs/latest/monitoring.html">Spark documentation</a>